WEJUEKNII/stealer-builder/README.md

 🚀 What Is This?
 Stealer-Builder is the fastest Python 3.12 based information gathering tool ever written.
 It compiles into a single portable executable (Windows/Linux) that, when run with explicit consent on an authorized target, collects specific system data and sends it to a Discord webhook you control.
 Built for speed, stealth (educational), and modularity.

-Key philosophy: Less than 2 seconds from execution to exfiltration.
-No heavy libraries.
-Pure Python 3.12 optimizations + PyInstaller for maximum performance.

 SETUP
 Run install command